 - The Guggenheim Its iconic internal structure connects several galleries via a circular ramp that looks like another work of art.
 Although the white cylindrical building is small, you'll really enjoy your visit if you check beforehand what exhibits are available.

-6. Experience International Women's Day in style
+6. Live International Women's Day to the fullest!

 March 8th is an important date, not only in New York but all over the world.
 However, in the Big Apple, International Women's Day is especially celebrated in a big way.
 There are several unparalleled events that take place and aim to promote gender equality.

 For example, every year there is a huge demonstration or march that you can join.
 This is done to remember the struggle movements that have succeeded in defending the rights that women have.
 Every year a slogan is chosen for that date and the activities to be carried out in the streets are varied.
-For more information, please visit the official website of the International Women's Day.
+For more information, visit the official website of International Women's Day.